Srujith20/Glomeruli-Binary-Classifier/README.md

 ## Training Model
 <a name="section-12"></a>
 - Freezed the convolutional base
-- Added gloabl average pooling to feature maps which resulted in single 1280-element vector per image in the batch
+- Added global average pooling to feature maps which resulted in single 1280-element vector per image in the batch
 - Added dense layer which sets to 1, indicating that it will produce a single prediction value per image in the batch
 - Compiled the model
 - Ran the model to fit the dataset